Cerreto ceramics

 View of the Cerreto Sannita Civic and Ceramic Museum.

 The term Cerreto ceramics refers to the ceramic production of the neighboring municipalities of Cerreto Sannita and San Lorenzello (Benevento).
 This designation combines the previous terms "Cerreto ceramics" and "Laurentina ceramics".

-Cerreto ceramics, recognized by the Ministry of Industry, Commerce, and Crafts as "artistic and traditional ceramics", have ancient origins, although the most flourishing period of production was after the earthquake of 5 June 1688.
+Cerreto ceramics, recognized by the Ministry of Industry, Commerce, and Crafts as "artistic and traditional ceramics", has ancient origins, although the most flourishing period of production was after the earthquake of 5 June 1688.
 The reconstruction of Cerreto Sannita attracted many foreign "faenzari" (ceramists), especially from Naples, who contributed to creating the eighteenth-century shapes and decorations that still characterize Cerreto ceramics today.

 The father of Cerreto ceramics was the Neapolitan faenzaro (ceramist) Nicolò Russo, who moved to Cerreto Sannita in 1692.
 In his workshop, men were trained who gave rise to entire generations of Cerreto and Laurentina ceramists: Antonio Giustiniani, Domenico Marchitto, and Santi Festa.
 The decorator Lorenzo Salandra, one of the most important figures in Neapolitan majolica, also worked there.